-Light Gauge Steel Frame - NEW
+Light Gauge Steel Frame

 Used around the world for many years, light gauge steel (LGS) frames are rapidly becoming a popular option for house builders in the UK